deanna-stover/coursesCNU/2020/idst270fall2020/twitter.md

 ## Evaluation Criteria

 * *You must submit screenshots of your tweets/retweets/replies each week to get credit*.
-(See how in "Assignment Breakdown" above.) <br />
+(See how in "How to Submit" below) <br />

-* I will grade your tweets each week as Pass/Fail based on completion.
+* I will grade your tweets each week
-  * If you don't submit at least *two* tweets, you get a 0 for the week.
+  * If you don't submit *at least two* tweets, you get a 0 for the week.
   * If you submit two tweets but they are UNsubstantial (see below), you will recieve a 5 out of 10.
   * Please tweet *throughout* the week as readings are assigned.
-If I see you only posting on Sundays, I reserve the right to give you a 0.
+If I only see you posting during/after class, I reserve the right to give you a 0.

 * I will count retweets as long as you add a *substantial* comment. <br />

 * I will count *substantial* replies to other people's posts.

 I may occasionally give some short feedback on improving your tweets.
-This is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your Final Reflection.
+Even if you're getting 10/10 based on completion, my advice is important because you'll be using your tweets (and maybe even tweets from other people in class or from anyone, really, but I digress) in your Final Reflection.
 You'll be *required* to use some of your own tweets in that reflection, so take your tweets seriously!

 _____